Visit the UW Environmental Health & Safety page on chemical safety for additional information.

 Chemical Exchange Program

 The Chemical Exchange program allows MyChem users to share unused chemical inventory to save money and reduce waste.
 The Chemical Exchange allows you to search for available chemicals or chemical products in MyChem inventories, and save money and reduce waste.
-You can flag chemicals in your own inventory to share with others at the University.
-Hundreds of chemicals are waiting to be exchanged.
-For more information on Chemical Exchange visit the Chemical Exchange webpage.
+Visit the Chemical Exchange webpage.

 Chemical Hazard Communication (HazCom)